"You

-National Pregnancy And Infant Loss Awareness Month
+declared October as National Pregnancy and Infant Loss Awareness Month

 -Share Pregnancy & Infant Loss Support, Inc.